 As we know in beryllium dihydride, the beryllium is taken as a central atom and hydrogen atoms are taken as a side or peripheral atom.

 Polyatomic Charged Molecules

 The charged polyatomic molecules are known as polyatomic ions.
 The ion is an entity that consists of a charge.
 Ions are generally formed by the loss or gain of an electron.
-The ions attain the noble gas configuration and extra stability by converting into ions.
+They attain the noble gas configuration and extra stability by converting into ions.
 Let us see this with some examples.

 Cl + e- → Cl-

 In the above reaction, the chlorine atom gains an electron and forms a charged entity.
 This single charge entity is known as a monatomic ion.
 The negative charge is present on chlorine atoms.

 H2O → H+ + OH-

 In the above reaction, the water molecule dissociates to form a hydronium ion and hydroxyl ion.
 The hydroxyl ion (OH-) represents the diatomic ion.

 Ammonium ion (NH4+) is an example of a polyatomic ion.
 The positive charge present in the ammonium ion is distributed on the whole molecule.
 A polyatomic ion is a charged entity that is composed of several atoms bound together.

 Polyatomic molecules are made up of three or more atoms in a stable structure (bound state).